California State Route 41: Route description

+(a) Route 1 in Morro Bay to Route 46.

+(b) Route 46 to Route 99 in Fresno.

+(c) Route 99 in Fresno to Yosemite National Park.

 The majority of Route 41 runs as either two-lane rural highway or four-lane divided highway.
 The only part of SR 41 that turns into a freeway itself is in Fresno County and parts of Madera.
 The southern end of the highway intersects SR 1 in Morro Bay.
 Between Morro Bay and Fresno, the highway intersects U.S. Route 101 in Atascadero, proceeds through the Coast Range and intersects SR 46.
 Actor James Dean died in an accident in 1955 at the intersection of SR 46 in Cholame.
 Currently, there is a memorial located there.
 The interchange is now called the James Dean Memorial Junction.
 Between SR 46 and SR 33, SR 41 ascends the Diablo Range and Cottonwood Pass and briefly travels through Kern County without any intersections in its entirety.
 After entering Kings County, it reaches SR 33.
 SR 41 then intersects Interstate 5 south of Kettleman City.
 The Kettleman Hills Hazardous Waste Facility is located 5.6 km (3.5 mi) SSW of Kettleman City on the west side of the highway in the Kettleman Hills.
 Just before reaching the intersection at SR 198 outside of the city of Lemoore, SR 41 becomes a four-lane divided highway until just southeast of Riverdale, where SR 41 reverts to one lane in each direction.
 The El Adobe de los Robles Rancho built by pioneer Daniel Rhoads can be found north of Lemoore.

 Southeast of Caruthers, SR 41 becomes a four-lane divided highway and eventually a freeway approaching the Fresno city limits.
 The route intersects SR 99 near Jensen Avenue.
 Complete access is not available between SR 41/SR 99.
 For example, there is no direct connector between the southbound SR 41 and northbound SR 99; drivers wanting to make this transition must exit at the SR 41/SR 180 interchange, head west on SR 180, and then transition onto SR 99 at the interchange between those two freeways.
 Likewise, there is no direct connector between the northbound SR 41 and the southbound SR 99.
 Drivers must exit at Jensen Avenue, head east on Jensen until its junction with SR 99 a half-mile east of SR 41, and then make the southbound transition onto SR 99.

 SR 41 continues north into downtown Fresno, then intersects SR 180 at a section of the latter route that links SR 41 to both SR 99 to the west, and to SR 168 to the east.
 North of Fresno, the route crosses the San Joaquin River, and enters Madera County near Valley Children's Hospital before reverting to a two-lane highway.
 8.5 mi further north, SR 41 intersects with SR 145, before entering California's Sierra-Nevada mountain range.
 SR 41 continues through the towns of Coarsegold and Oakhurst, where it intersects with SR 49.